 Cambridge Rivers is constantly embarking on research projects.
-Thus far, its core projects have been the Kun Opera project, Xu Zhimo project, digital Buddhism museum, it is also considering publishing magazines.
+Thus far, its core projects have been the Kun Opera project, the Xu Zhimo Festival and related projects, the Digital Buddhism Museum, it is also considering publishing magazines.

 The Digital Museum of Global Chinese Kun Opera project is hosted by Cambridge Rivers Project (CRP) at the Museum of Archeology and Anthropology (MAA), University of Cambridge.
 The project started in October 2016 and will collect, document, research, and exhibit collections of Chinese Kun Opera that are in organisations worldwide.
 The thematic selection and research of objects and archives will lead to the establishment of digital museums and the curation of digital exhibitions in the UK and China.
 It will be based at the MAA in Cambridge, co-operating closely with King’s College, the Fitzwilliam Museum, the University Library, as well as other UK and European based museums and libraries.